-While you may be enjoying your new car, you probably don’t love your interest rate.
-Many young car buyers get sucked in by deals that often sound too good to be true, and end up stuck with a higher-than-ideal interest rate.
+While you may enjoy driving your new car, you might not love your currently high interest rate.
+Many inexperienced car buyers, and buyers with poor credit, end up with a high interest rate at the time of purchase.
 Lowering the interest rate on your vehicle is possible, and it can save you a considerable amount of money over the life of your loan.
 You will need to find a lender or bank that can refinance your current auto loan with a lower interest rate and a better monthly payment.

 Pull your credit report from each of the three major credit bureaus before approaching a lender for an auto refinance.
 Equifax, TransUnsion, and Experian all gather information about your financial history and transactions, and assign you a credit score.
 Although credit is not the only factor lenders consider, your score is one of the main indicators most lenders use to determine the interest rate they’ll offer you on a loan: the higher your credit score, the lower your interest rate.
 Pulling your credit before an auto lender does can allow you to gauge whether you will qualify to refinance and receive a better interest rate, or whether you should work on your credit to get a better rate.

-If you haven't worked on your credit score since you took out your high interest loan, or you have made some financial missteps since then, you may need to clean up your credit score.
-Even a small bill that’s more than 30 days late is enough to drop your score by a few points.
-If you have past due payments or outstanding debts on your credit, pay them off prior to refinancing.
-Ask for a receipt or letter as proof that you have repaid the debts, for each obligation you pay, and check your credit history again in 45 to 60 days to make sure the obligations are marked as paid.
+If you haven't worked on your credit score since you took out your high interest loan, or you have made some financial missteps since then, you may need to clean up your credit.
+A small bill that’s more than 30 days late is enough to drop your score by a few points.
+If you have past due payments or outstanding collections on your credit, pay them off prior to refinancing.
+Ask for a receipt or letter as proof that you have repaid the debts, for each obligation you pay.
+Check your credit history 45 to 60 days later to make sure the obligations are marked as paid.
 Once this happens, your credit score should improve.

 Choose the loan that offers you the lowest interest rate and most acceptable payment terms.
 If it’s your existing loan company, ask for the new loan terms in writing and sign the new loan obligation.
 If you’re changing companies, schedule an appointment with the new loan officer to complete your refinance.